-We have defined our company values as (1) Be Humble, (2) Act Like an Owner, (3) Lead with a Growth Mindset and (4) Practice Empathy.
+We have defined our company values as (1) Be Humble, (2) Act Like an Owner, (3) Lead with a Growth Mindset, (4) Practice Empathy and (5) Compete to Win.
 We strive to create a culture that reflects these important pillars of our business.

 - We are Humble: We recognize that we win and lose as a team, and we leave our egos at the door.
-We orient crew members towards common priorities by communicating priorities throughout the organization.
+We orient crew members towards common priorities by communicating these priorities throughout the organization.
 Additionally, each quarter, crew members and their managers discuss professional development and set individual goals.
 We hold ourselves accountable to business objectives and know that we can all improve through continuous feedback. - We Act Like Owners: We know our crew plays a critical role in our success and want them to have a stake in the outcome that they help create.
-We provide all crew members generous benefits in terms of competitive compensation, including hourly pay that is at least 25% above the living wage for an individual without children in the markets in which we operate (and at least 48% above minimum wage in Springfield, Missouri, for crew at Egg Central Station), paid parental leave, retirement contributions, health insurance and complementary Vital Farms products.

-- We Lead with a Growth Mindset: We bring the drive to succeed, the desire to learn and the energy to keep raising the standards on everything we do.
-We offer a wealth of learning opportunities to our crew through our online training platform and host a variety of live training sessions each month covering a range of topics including financial wellness, goal setting, giving and receiving feedback, technological literacy and unconscious bias.
-Since the launch of our online training platform in June 2020, crew members have completed 1,419 online courses. - We Practice Empathy: We know that we get to better answers when we incorporate different perspectives and experiences into our work.
+We provide our crew members with competitive compensation.
+At our Egg Central Station facility in Springfield, Missouri, our hourly crew members are paid wages that are least 25% above the living wage for an individual without children in this market.
+All full-time crew members are eligible for health insurance, paid parental leave, retirement contributions, equity grants and complementary Vital Farms products. - We Lead with a Growth Mindset: We bring the drive to succeed, the desire to learn and the energy to keep raising the standards on everything we do.
+We offer a wealth of learning opportunities to our crew through our online training platform and host a variety of live training sessions each month covering a range of topics, including financial wellness, goal setting, giving and receiving feedback, technological literacy and unconscious bias.
+Since the launch of our online training platform in June 2020, crew members have completed over 2,800 online courses. - We Practice Empathy: We know that we get to better answers when we incorporate different perspectives and experiences into our work.
 We believe a diverse, equitable and inclusive crew is crucial to our long-term success as a business and a priority for us as our values remain rooted in Conscious Capitalism.
-As part of this commitment, in September 2020, we began a partnership with the National Diversity Council, a national non-profit organization committed to fostering an environment for organizations to grow in their knowledge of diversity and their ability to practice empathy for others.
-We understand the importance of this work to our crew and plan to keep them informed of and engaged in this work in the months ahead.
+As part of this commitment, we began a partnership in September 2020 with the National Diversity Council, or NDC, a national non-profit organization committed to fostering an environment for organizations to grow in their knowledge of diversity and their ability to practice empathy for others.
+Our work with the NDC has involved a DEI audit, which reviewed our current and historic hiring practices and compensation and promotion data.
+The audit was qualitative and quantitative, including an analysis of company data, a company-wide survey, focus groups and direct conversations with leaders and crew members.